akojamil/minimal-mistakes/_pages/cv.md

 ---

 ## Short Bio
 I am a PhD student in physics with interest in fundamental interactions of particles, particularly the interactions of Neutrinos and their role in the Standard Model and beyond.
-My research is focused on neutrino-less double beta decay and data analysis, simulation and instrumentation related to it.
+My research is focused on neutrinoless double beta decay $(0\nu\beta\beta)$ and data analysis, simulation and instrumentation related to it.

 ## Education
 - **Doctor of Philosophy (Ph.D.) in Physics**, Yale University, 2017 - Now